DBZoo - Talent without discipline is like an Octopus on rollerskates.

 • CONSUMER: accept messages for the RF, RELAYS and I2C sub systems

-In this model the following would occur:
+If Pachube is used in the CONSUMER model the following would occur:

 • xap-currentcost - xmit an xAPBSC.event telling of a power or temperature level.